-Thankfully it's no longer the case that the very best Canon RF lenses come with eye-watering price tags, as a number of budget options have been released in the past year that make the Canon EOS R (opens in new tab) ecosystem appealing to every pocket.
+Thankfully it's no longer the case that the very best Canon RF lenses come with eye-watering price tags, as a number of budget options have been released in the past year that make the EOS R ecosystem appealing to every pocket.

-So whether you're looking for the highest image quality when shooting with the high-res Canon EOS R5 (opens in new tab), tele and super tele lenses to capture the action with the Canon EOS R6 (opens in new tab), something sleek and street-worthy for the svelte Canon EOS RP (opens in new tab), something suitable for astro on the Canon EOS Ra (opens in new tab), or you're looking ahead to pro-quality performance on the Canon EOS R3 (opens in new tab), there's something here for you.
+So whether you're looking for the highest image quality when shooting with the high-res Canon EOS R5, tell, and super tele lenses to capture the action with the Canon EOS R6, something sleek and street-worthy for the svelte Canon EOS RP, something suitable for astro on the Canon EOS Ra, or you're looking ahead to pro-quality performance on the Canon EOS R3, there's something here for you.

 So without further ado, here are the best Canon RF lenses on the market right now, and for convenience, we've split these into zoom lenses and primes, with the shortest focal lengths first and working up to the longest.